maxitg/SetReplace/.github/CONTRIBUTING.md

 RasterizePreviousInputOutputAndExportToMarkdown["Documentation/Images/NameOfTargetFile.png"]
 ```

 This will rasterize the previous *output* cell, save the resulting image to the given location within the repository, and produce a snippet of markdown code that contains the right image tag.
-In addition, the markdown will contain a code block that contains the textual form of the preceeding *input* cell.
+In addition, the markdown will contain a code block that contains the textual form of the preceding *input* cell.
 You can copy-paste this markdown code into the appropriate markdown file.

 Note that for convenience, the relative directory "Documentation/Images/" will be automatically used if you do not specify a directory for the image file.